 Vegetables & Herbs

-- Trans plant seedlings or purchased plants of lettuce, tomatoes, peppers, eggplant, and cucumber.
+- Transplant seedlings or purchased plants of beans, tomatoes, eggplant, peppers, melons, cucumbers, celery, potatoes, summer and winter squash, and corn.

 Journal includes :